Repetition in English Language Teaching

 At the moment of writing this post, a strong earthquake that hit Albania has been featured on world news websites for three days in a row.

-Taking this article as an example, there are plenty of words and phrases that I am sure would repeat themselves in other articles, on different news websites and on different days.
+Taking this article about earthquakes as an example, there are plenty of words and phrases that I am sure would repeat themselves in other articles, on different news websites and on different days.
 For example:

 - rescue / rescuers